-Heritage assets comprise the restored Grade II listed Rose Garden in Herkomer Road, Bushey and the Borough's war memorials.
-In addition, the Council holds a small number of paintings and other artefacts and four sets of civic regalia.
+Heritage assets comprise the restored Grade II listed Rose Garden in Herkomer Road, Bushey the Borough's war memorials and a small number of paintings and sculptures.
+In addition, the Council holds some items of civic regalia.
 The collective value of these assets is not considered to be material.